sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

 			With the Manual Installation Option users will need to specify their Python path.
-			Please move on to the next step: Python Path Specification
+			Please :octicon:`arrow-right` move on to the next step: Python Path Specification

 	.. tab-item:: 2.3 Python Path Specification